CRM: the Ultimate Business Organiser24 Apr 2023

 Without those links in place, you could wind up backed into a corner looking for information that just simply was not recorded within that journey.
-Your finance team could be looking for hours to find some of the above info.
 As I’m sure you are beginning to see now, keeping your business organised is something your whole company needs.
 Not just your sales team.
 Not just your sales reps on the road.

 What about keeping those emails organised?